webhacking/swpp201801/README.md

 ## Announcements

 - 03.06.
 Please send your GitHub account and student number to TA's email.
 - 03.11.
-Please refer to [the announcement](https://github.com/snu-sf-class/swpp201801/issues/4) before you push requested changes.
+(Assignment 1-1) Please refer to [the announcement](https://github.com/snu-sf-class/swpp201801/issues/4) before you push requested changes.

 ## Projects